africanmoose/digitalgarden/src/site/notes/1x - References/11.05 - References - Persons/Claude Shannon.md

 ### Summary
-- American  mathematician, electican engineer and cryptographer
+- American  polymath: mathematician, electican engineer and cryptographer
 - Known as the father of information theory

 ### Details